 1. Teaching First

-Choose an institution where teaching and learning are the epicenters of the enterprise, where the faculty culture is one that views teaching as a practice equal to professional and scholarly work, one to be developed and maintained.
+Choose an institution where teaching and learning are the epicenters of the enterprise, where the faculty culture views teaching as a practice equal to professional and scholarly work, one to be developed and maintained.
 Study after study confirms that the quality of teaching — from primary through higher education — is the single most impactful factor in deep learning.
-And that inquiry-based, active learning models are the most inclusive and the most effective, promoting student agency.
+And that inquiry-based, active learning models are the most inclusive and effective, promoting student agency.
 These models will anchor your student through shifts between in-person and remote learning.
 Seek them out.

 2. Mentorship Matters